"Monetary Policy and Credit Flows"

 This paper assesses the impact of monetary policy shocks on credit reallocation and evaluates the importance of theoretical transmission mechanisms.
-Compustat data covering 1974 through 2016 is used to compute quarterly measures of credit flows.
-I find that expansionary monetary policy is associated with positive long-term credit creation and credit reallocation for high default probability firms and negative short-term credit creation for firms with high debt service.
-These results are consistent with the balance sheet channel of monetary policy and mechanisms that reduce lenders' risk perceptions and increase the tendency to search for yield.
-Furthermore, given that, on average, high default probability firms exhibit low investment efficiency, the estimation results suggest that expansionary monetary policy may have a negative impact on future economic growth.
+Compustat data covering 1974 through 2017 is used to compute quarterly measures of credit flows.
+I find that expansionary monetary policy is associated with positive long-term credit creation and credit reallocation.
+These impacts are larger for long-term credit and for credit of financially constrained firms and firms that are perceived as risky to the lender.
+This is predicted by the balance sheet channel of monetary policy and mechanisms that reduce lenders' risk perceptions and increase the tendency to search for yield.
+Furthermore, I find that, on average, the largest increases in credit creation resulting from monetary expansion are to firms that exhibit relatively low investment efficiency.
+These estimation results suggest that expansionary monetary policy may have a negative impact on future economic growth.

 "Trade Flows and Credit Shocks in Global Supply Chains"

-Abstract: The global trade collapse of the late 2000s was due, in part, to strained credit markets and the vulnerability of exporters to adverse credit conditions.
-Using data between 1995 to 2011, this paper evaluates the impacts of upstream and downstream credit conditions and credit crises on bilateral trade.
-I find that upstream and downstream sectors' needs for external financing are negatively associated with trade flows when credit costs are high, although the effect on trade flows is dampened for downstream sectors.
-I also find that trade credit dependence and collateral values are associated with trade flows for downstream sectors when the importing country's credit costs are high.
-There are amplifying effects of credit costs for sectors that are highly dependent on external financing when the importing or exporting country is in credit crisis, while the magnitude is larger when the exporting country is in credit crisis.
-Further, I find that these effects on trade flows are large when the exporting country is a developed economy, but muted for developing economies
+The global trade collapse of the late 2000s was due, in part, to strained credit markets and the vulnerability of exporters to adverse credit market conditions.
+The chapter evaluates the impact of upstream and downstream credit conditions and the differential effects of financial crises on bilateral trade.
+I find that upstream and downstream sectors' needs for external financing is negatively associated with trade flows when the exporting or importing country’s cost of credit is high.
+However, I find that this effect is dampened for downstream sectors.
+I also find that downstream sectors' value of collateral is positively associated with trade when the cost of credit is high in the importing country.
+High downstream trade credit dependence coupled with high costs of credit in the importing country also cause declines in imports.
+There are amplifying effects of credit costs for sectors that are highly dependent on external financing when the importing or exporting country is in financial crisis.
+Further, the magnitude is larger when the exporting country is in financial crisis.
+Finally, I find that these effects on trade flows are large when the exporting country is a developed economy, but they are muted for developing economies.

 "The Effect of Unconventional Monetary Policy on the Creation and Destruction of Credit" (with Ana Maria Herrera)